Downhill conditions looking good

 ROSA KHUTOR, Russia Piste conditions for Sunday's showcase men's Olympic downhill are currently excellent, Alpine skiing officials said on Wednesday.

-International Ski Federation (FIS) men's race director Guenther Hujara complimented the Sochi organisers at the first team captains' meeting of the Winter Games, which open on Friday.
+International Ski Federation (FIS) men's race director Guenther Hujara complimented the Sochi organizers at the first team captains' meeting of the Winter Games, which open on Friday.

 "It's very good to have...excellent, excellent course conditions," he said after non-competing skiers made the first test run on the Rosa Khutor slope and athletes enjoyed some free skiing in the sunshine.